Art Spiegelman: Early life

 After he graduated in 1965, Spiegelman's parents urged him to pursue the financial security of a career such as dentistry, but he chose instead to enroll at Harpur College to study art and philosophy.
 While there, he got a freelance art job at Topps, which provided him with an income for the next two decades.

 Spiegelman attended Harpur College from 1965 until 1968, where he worked as staff cartoonist for the college newspaper and edited a college humor magazine.
 After a summer internship when he was 18, Topps hired him for Gelman's Product Development Department as a creative consultant making trading cards and related products in 1966, such as the Wacky Packages series of parodic trading cards begun in 1967.

 Spiegelman began selling self-published underground comix on street corners in 1966.
 He had cartoons published in underground publications such as the East Village Other and traveled to San Francisco for a few months in 1967, where the underground comix scene was just beginning to burgeon.

-In late winter 1968, Spiegelman suffered a brief but intense nervous breakdown, which cut short his university studies.
+In late winter 1968, Spiegelman suffered an intense nervous breakdown, which cut short his university studies.
 He has said that at the time he was taking LSD with great frequency.
 He spent a month in Binghamton State Mental Hospital, and shortly after he exited it, his mother died by suicide following the death of her only surviving brother.